wp-plugins/newsanglr/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The newsAnglr Wordpress Plugin shows related articles from a continuously growing pool of sources using a unique matching algorithm.
+The newsAnglr for Wordpress Plugin shows related articles from a continuously growing pool of sources using a unique matching algorithm.

 == Description ==